ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Maximum length of 8 characters.

-    When creating a user, if neither :emphasis:`password` nor :emphasis:`passphrase` is specified, RACF will not assign a password and the user will need to be assigned one before they can log in.
+    When creating a user, if neither :emphasis:`password` nor :emphasis:`passphrase` is specified, no password is assigned.
+The user must be assigned one before logging in.

     When a password is set for the first time during user creation, RACF marks it as EXPIRED by default.
-To change this, update the user with :emphasis:`expired=false` after creation.
+To allow the user to use the password without an immediate change, update the user with :emphasis:`expired=false` after creation.

-    An empty string will remove the password and set it to NOPASSWORD.
+    :emphasis:`password=""` removes the password and sets the NOPASSWORD attribute on the user profile.

-    It is recommended to use Ansible Vault to encrypt this value.
+    It is highly recommended to use :strong:`Ansible Vault` to encrypt this value.

     This option is mutually exclusive with :emphasis:`passphrase`.